plaidfinch/myxine/README.md

 events](#interactivity) within that page to quickly prototype a reactive user interface—with only a knowledge of HTML and your favorite language.

+More precisely: `myxine` is a local server that gives you a RESTful API for creating model-view-controller style interactive applications in your browser from any programming language capable of sending an HTTP request.

+The intent of `myxine` is to make it easy and succinct to write idiomatic bindings to it in any programming language, or to use it from the shell directly.
+Currently, there are bindings for Python and Haskell, and work in progress toward bindings for Rust, JavaScript, and more.

 **Q:** Could you show me something cool, then tell me the details after?<br/>
 **A:** Happily, [let's get started](#show-me)!